UseTheApi/algorithms/README.md

   9. **Dynamic Programming**: dynamic_programming/
     1. Factorial and Fibonacci : factorial_fibonacci/
     2. Binomial Coefficient : binomial_coefficient/
+    3. Pascal's Triangle: pascalsTriangle.hpp

+      > Given an index k, return the kth row of the Pascal's triangle.
     3. Jump Stairs task: stairs_hopper/

        >*A child is running up a staircase with n steps, and can hop either 1 step, 2 steps or 3 steps at a time.*